Resources

 Manager and Founder, Locus Entertainment

-In 2017, Anders established Locus Entertainment aimed at nurturing and promoting emerging screenwriters with a global perspective.
-In collaboration with CoverFly and Meindl Acting Studios, he founded the Casino Theatre in 2019.
+Anders is the founder and CEO of Locus Entertainment, aimed at nurturing and promoting emerging screenwriters with a global perspective.
+He founded the Casino Theatre in 2019.
 This innovative platform is dedicated to showcasing the finest unproduced screenplays, brought to life by skilled actors before a select audience of industry professionals.

 Drama Articles